Caribbean·Puerto Rico·Updated April 29, 2026

 What scams target tourists in San Juan?

-The most frequently reported tourist scams in San Juan are Rental Car Break-In in Condado Parking, Culebra Ferry Ticket Scalping, Unlicensed Taxi from Luis Muñoz Marín Airport, with 1 classified as high severity.
+The most frequently reported tourist scams in San Juan are Culebra Ferry Ticket Scalping, Unlicensed Taxi from Luis Muñoz Marín Airport, Fake Official Old San Juan Walking Tour Guide.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Willemstad and San José.
+Similar patterns are also documented in Nassau and Varadero.

 Are taxis safe in San Juan?